CyVers-AI/oswar/README.md

 # OSWAR

-A comprehensive, systematic and actionable way to understand attacker vectors, behaviors and techniques concerning the Web3 security
+A comprehensive, systematic and actionable way to understand attack vectors, behaviors and techniques concerning fundamental cocepts in Web3 security in light of established Web 2 security methodologies.